apache/datasketches-memory/docs/module-system.md

 ### Runtime arguments (only when allocating off-heap memory)

-When allocating off-heap memory using `WritableMemory.allocateDirect(...)`, reflection is used by the datasketches memory component to access JVM internal class fields and methods that do not have `public` visibility.
+When allocating off-heap memory using `WritableMemory.allocateDirect(...)`, reflection is used by the Datasketches Memory component to access JVM internal class fields and methods that do not have `public` visibility.
 For JDK 9+, the JPMS requires that the user add additional JVM run-time arguments (`add-opens...`, which permit this reflection.

 Note that if the user has allocated off-heap memory using ByteBuffer.allocateDirect(...), the DataSketches memory component can still read and write to this memory without these `add-opens...` arguments.

-See the [usage instructions](usage-instructions.md) for more details.
+See the main [README](../README.md) and the [usage examples](usage-examples.md) for more details.

 ### JPMS and Java 8